JuliaHEP/UnROOT.jl/paper/paper.md

 serialise them into directories, trees and branches.
 The information about the deserialisation is written to the output file (therfore: self-descriptive) but there are some basic structures and constants needed to bootstrap the parsing process.
+One of the biggest advantages of the `ROOT` data format is the ability to store jagged structures like nested arrays of structs with different sub-array lengths.
+In high-energy physics, such structures are preferred to resemble e.g. particle interactions and detector responses as signals from different hardware components, combined into a tree of events.

-`UnROOT.jl` understands the core structure of `ROOT` files and is able to deserialize instances of the commonly used `TH1`, `TH2`, `TDirectory`, and `TTree` ROOT classes.
-All basic C++ types for `TTree` branches are supported, including their nested variants.
-Additionally, `UnROOT.jl` provides a way to hook into the deserialisation of custom types, where the automatic parsing fails.
+`UnROOT.jl` understands the core structure of `ROOT` files, and is able to decompress and deserialize instances of the commonly used `TH1`, `TH2`, `TDirectory`, `TTree` etc. ROOT classes.
+All basic C++ types for `TTree` branches are supported as well, including their nested variants.
+Additionally, `UnROOT.jl` provides a way to hook into the deserialisation process of custom types where the automatic parsing fails.
+By the time of writing, `UnROOT` is already used successfully in the data analysis of the KM3NeT neutrino telescope[@Adri_n_Mart_nez_2016] and the CMS detector.

 Opening and loading a `TTree` lazily -- i.e. without reading the whole data into memory -- is simple:

 ```julia
 julia> using UnROOT